bushiyanghua/SEDA-Former/README.md

 (B) Label-wise cleaning (two stages)

-Compute valid_length (number of non-zero entries) and keep samples within per-label quantiles (0.35–0.65).This data preprocessing step was applied only to the cholic acid conjugates dataset, because this dataset still contains unremoved outliers.
+Compute valid_length (number of non-zero entries) and keep samples within per-label quantiles .This data preprocessing step was applied only to the cholic acid conjugates dataset, because this dataset still contains unremoved outliers.
 No such preprocessing was performed on the other existing datasets, for which the corresponding setting is set to 0–1 by default.

 Optionally remove extremes per label using a “max drop amplitude” score (controlled by x).